seanjl/SeanLeitch/README.md

-# SeanLeitchBlog
+# SeanLeitch
-This is my blog where I talk about personal &amp; web development
+This is my personal website and blog where I talk about personal &amp; web development I also post projects that I'm working on such as websites, apps, videos and more.